Navigate to...

 3. Build the customer_info object with the customer information.

-• Customer Identifier – Both originator and system customer IDs
+• Customer Identifier – Either originator or customer ID

-• Customer Name – Full customer name information
+• Customer Name – Full customer company name information

 • Payment Instrument – Payment method details (card)